Crime Prevention Tips

 - Pick up packages as quickly as possible.

-- Leaving packages in the lobby for an extended period of time increases the chances of theft.
+- Leaving packages in the lobby for an extended period increases the chances of theft.
 Most major shipping companies offer online package tracking, and some can even send you a notification when your package arrives.
 Utilize these and other services to avoid leaving your delivery unattended for long periods of time.

 - Don't allow building access blindly.